MetOffice/simulation-systems/source/Development/macros.rst

 Note: The BEFORE_TAG should match the AFTER_TAG of the previous macro in the chain.
 So if this is not the first macro since the release then the BEFORE_TAG will be the version number with an added ticket number as well.
+For github developments, the ticket number can be either an Issue or PR number.
+For
-For example:
+example:

 .. code-block:: python